 AARP Hearing Center

-Older adults are staying in the workforce longer than ever, whether it’s because they have found a calling that invigorates them or they want the income to age comfortably.
-But negative stereotypes of older workers persist.
+Older adults are staying in the workforce longer than ever.
+Some have found a calling that invigorates them; others need the income to age comfortably.
+But whatever their reasons for staying on the job, many face persistent negative stereotypes of older workers.

-This problem has steep economic, financial and emotional costs for older adults, said Nancy LeaMond, AARP’s chief advocacy and engagement officer, as she testified before the Senate Special Committee on Aging in September.
+This problem has steep economic, financial and emotional costs for older adults, Nancy LeaMond, AARP’s chief advocacy and engagement officer, told the Senate Special Committee on Aging at a September 2025 hearing.

 Moreover, research conducted by AARP and the Economist Intelligence Unit found that bias against older workers cost the U.S. economy an estimated $850 billion in gross domestic product in 2018, a number that could rise to $3.9 trillion by 2050.

-“Simply put, sidelining workers is a loss we cannot afford,” LeaMond said at the time.
+“Simply put, sidelining workers is a loss we cannot afford,” LeaMond testified.

 Join Our Fight Against Age Discrimination